Atlas975/Notes/MediaCoding/Discrete_cosine_transform.md

 ![[Pasted image 20240326223554.png|450|450]]

-- The order of wave frequencies follows a zig-zag pattern
-- The following shows 64 images of size 8x8, these images are called DCT basis images
+- The following shows 64 images of size 8x8, these images are called DCT basis images and are each a 2D cosine wave pattern.
+This basis matrix can transform an 8x8 window in an image

 ![[Pasted image 20240326224410.png|450|450]]